salvalcantara/pid-tuning-bda58/src/pages/index.md

           The book starts with a bird's-eye view of the contents.
 This chapter serves as a summary of the main ideas within the chapters to come.
-          Although the book has been laid out to be read linearly, this elevated view will help the reader decide the exact route they want to follow, depending on their background and interests.
+          Although the book has been laid out to be read linearly, this elevated view will help you decide the exact route you want to follow, depending on your background and interests.
       - content: >
           ### Simple model-matching approach to robust PID design